Arrow

 Features

-Arrow supports a rich palette of features, from scenes and macros, to variables and characters.
-It also comes with built-in common node types, providing logic, interactive navigation, random data generation, state management, and more.
+Arrow supports a wide variety of features, from scenes and macros, to variables and characters.
+It also comes with a rich palette of built-in node types, providing logic, interactive navigation, random data generation, state management, and more.

 Free as in Freedom